Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: The period of classical orbits and its relation with dynamical singularities

 \section{The period of classical orbits and its relation with dynamical singularities}

-{In this appendix we derive a closed formula for the period $T_{cl}(g)$ of the classical orbits discussed in Sec. \ref{SEC_mean-field_dynamics} of the main text.
-In particular, we show that $T_{cl}(g)$ diverges logarithmically when approaching the transition point $g=g_{dyn}$ both from above and below and discuss how show that such a singularity is retrieved also in $\overline{S^x}(g)$.}
+In this appendix we derive a closed formula for the period $T_{cl}(g)$ of the classical orbits discussed in Sec. \ref{SEC_mean-field_dynamics} of the main text.
+In particular, we show that $T_{cl}(g)$ diverges logarithmically when approaching the transition point $g=g_{dyn}$ both from above and below.
+We also show that the same singularity is retrieved also in $\overline{\mathcal{S}^x}(g)$, from Eq.~\eqref{eq:time_avg_magn}.\\

-{To compute $T_{cl}(g)$ do so, we first perform the change of variables:
+To compute $T_{cl}(g)$, we first perform the change of variables:

 where $Q \in [-1,1]$ and $P \in [0,\pi]$.
-By doing so, it can be shown \,\cite{Sciolla2011,bapst2012quantum} that the dynamics described by the equations \eqref{Hamiltonequation} is an Hamilton dynamics induced by the effective Hamiltonian
+By doing so, it can be shown~\cite{Sciolla2011,bapst2012quantum} that the dynamics described by the Eqs.~\eqref{eq:Hamilton_equation} is equivalent to an Hamilton dynamics, induced by the effective Hamiltonian